mahefnawy/express-flashcards/README.md

 _________________________________________________________________________________
 express-flashcards
 ------------------
-An App to help you study web-development, based on Team Treehouse express course
+An App to help you study web-development

 Using:
 ------